 My mother and father were connected to very different intellectual traditions but from both of them I gained an enduring belief and love in the intellectual method for figuring out problems both cosmic and mundane.
 I was lucky enough to graduate from an excellent high school, East Lansing High School.
 One of the alumni of East Lansing High School is Larry Page: CEO and co-founder of Google Inc.

-I got my bachelor’s and teaching certification from Michigan State University in East Lansing Michigan and did not go straight on to get a Master and Doctorate and then become a professor as my parents expected.
+I got my bachelor’s and teaching certification from Michigan State University in East Lansing Michigan but did not go straight on to get a Masters and Doctorate and then become a professor as my parents expected.
 I felt that I needed some life experience above and beyond going to school.
-I taught English as a Second Language to refugees from SE Asia including the Vietnamese boat people and Cuban Mariel boatlift for one year at Tri-City/Ser-Jobs For Progress Inc. I saved some money and with my brand new teaching certificate, a brand new wife and a 20-year car, I drove to Texas from Michigan.
+I taught English as a Second Language to refugees from SE Asia including the Vietnamese boat people and Cuban Mariel boatlift for one year at Tri-City/Ser-Jobs For Progress Inc. I saved some money and with my brand new teaching certificate, a brand new wife and a 20-year old car, I drove to Texas from Michigan.
 At the time the Texas economy was booming and teaching jobs abounded.
 Michigan was the rust belt and teachers were being laid off.
 I could justify my move on economic grounds but in truth it was time to hit the open highway like so many young Americans before me.
 I am sure Bukowski would have approved and asked to have a beer in Texas for him.
 Borges probably would have asked some question like “Are you looking for a job or yourself?”
 Both views have their place.

 I taught ESL and social studies in Fleming Middle School in the Fifth Ward of Houston for five years.
 The room next to mine saw ten teachers come and go in that period.
 Fleming Middle School was a tough inner city school.
 I learned that courage and calm can get your through just about any experience.
 I also learned that sometimes you are most needed where you are least expected.
 Any good karma I have garnered in this lifetime was during those five years teaching at Fleming Middle School.